Neil Mann (English footballer): Career

 Neil Mann was an attacking left-sided fullback/midfielder.
 He played for various non-league teams in England before being signed by Terry Dolan for Hull City in July 1993.
 He went on to become a fans favourite but his career was curtailed by a series of serious knee ligament injuries.

-He is the son of Sandra Mann and Scottish former professional footballer and manager Arthur Mann.
+He is the son of Scottish former professional footballer and manager Arthur Mann.